casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/monitoring-events.md

 ```
 </details>

-- `era_id` - The period of time is used to specify when specific events in a blockchain network will occur.
+- `[era_id](/design/serialization-standard/#eraid)` - The period of time is used to specify when specific events in a blockchain network will occur.
-- `execution_effect` - The journal of execution transforms from a single Deploy.
+- `[execution_effect](/design/serialization-standard/#executioneffect)` - The journal of execution transforms from a single Deploy.
+- `[operations](/design/serialization-standard/#executioneffect)` - Operations performed while executing a deploy.
+- `[transform](http://localhost:3000/design/serialization-standard/#transform)` - The actual transformation performed while executing a deploy.
 - Refer to the [serialization standard](/design/serialization-standard/) page to get details on required custom serializations and [types](/dapp-dev-guide/sdkspec/types_chain/) page to find definitions of the terms in of the event stream output.

 ### Shutdown

-`Shutdown` event is emitted when the node is about to shut down, usually for an upgrade.
-This causes a termination of the event stream since the sever is shutting down.
-The URL for this event is `/events/main`.
+The `Shutdown` event is emitted when the node is about to shut down, usually for an upgrade.
+This causes a termination of the event stream since the server is shutting down.

-You can observe a sample JSON representation of a `Shutdown` event after executing the Curl call on the `main` path.
+The following example contains the JSON representation of the `Shutdown` event structure.

 <details>
-<summary>Expand the below section to view a sample output of a Shutdown event :</summary>
+<summary>Expand the below section to view the Shutdown event details:</summary>

 ```bash
 data:"Shutdown"